klange/bim/README.md

 ## Config File

+Bim will automatically run commands from `~/.bimrc` on startup.

-You can set the default theme in `~/.bimrc`:
+For example, you can set the default theme as follows:

     # set a color theme, sunsmoke is a 24-bit theme
-    theme=sunsmoke
-    # set a scroll offset so the cursor isn't at the bottom or top of the screen
-    padding=4
+    colorscheme sunsmoke

+A more detailed bimrc example is available at [docs/example.bimrc](docs/example.bimrc).

 ## Syntax Support